Geography at Bedford Drive Primary School

 Year 5

-We have In Year 5, we have been learning about the Amazon River and rainforest.
+In Year 5, we have been learning about the Amazon River and rainforest.
 The children were first able to explore the magical rainforest through VR headsets seeing the different plants and animals that live there.
 The children were able to learn about the features of a river and then used this information, plus their own research to create an information page about the Amazon River!
 The children have explored the different layers of the rainforest and made a pledge to help reduce deforestation in order to protect it from further destruction.

 Year 6